NX101.com - A course in Nikon Digital Photography

 recovered photo - 12-bit NEF (-8EV test)

-Is 14-bit NEF worth it?: On the Nikon D300, 14-bit mode actually significantly slows down how fast pictures can be taken (from 6/8 fps to 2.5 fps), and it also introduces a subtle 20 to 40 ms shutter lag.
+Is 14-bit NEF worth it?: On some Nikon DSLR's, switching to 14-bit has no speed impact, but on the Nikon D300, 14-bit mode actually significantly slows down how fast pictures can be taken -- from around 6/8 fps with a 45 ms shutter lag, to around 2.5 fps with around a 100 ms shutter lag (source).

 So, what is the quality difference between 12-bit and 14-bit mode?
-Is 14-bit worth it?
+Is 14-bit really worth it?

 Well exposed photos: At first, I was testing 'well exposed photos'.
 I could find NO visible difference between 12-bit and 14-bit mode, no matter how much I poked and prodded, and pixel peeped.
 The 'problem' is that it is near impossible to isolate the lower bits of a tonal range in a well exposed pixel value in Capture NX -- because all you can do is push the pixel value to 255.
 It is very hard to see more tonal range on an 8-bit tonal range computer display.